Why we need to ditch certainty and embrace uncertainty

 We can embrace uncertainty

 Such an easy phrase to write, and so challenging to practise!
-While we can embrace uncertainty in many ways, it’s vital that we are kind to ourselves on the journey.
-Some days we feel like we can handle anything, other days not so much.
+The first principle of embracing uncertainty is to be kind to ourselves on the journey.
+Some days we can handle anything, other days not so much.
 So be prepared to surf the waves of what you can handle – this is a marathon, not a sprint!

 How to embrace uncertainty